James Bennet (journalist): Career

 Bennet began his career in journalism as an intern for The News & Observer and The New Republic.
 From 1989 to 1991, he held an editing post at The Washington Monthly.
 He joined The New York Times in 1991.
 He rose to serve as a White House correspondent and Jerusalem Bureau Chief.
 Upon his return from Jerusalem, he wrote a memorandum on the proper usage of the terms "terrorist" and "terrorism", which is often cited by editors of The Times.

 Bennet was due to become the Timess Beijing correspondent in late 2006.
 He resigned from the paper in March of that year to accept an offer to become the 14th editor-in-chief of The Atlantic.
 Bennet was selected by the magazine's publisher, David G. Bradley, following an exhaustive selection process.
 Bradley conferred with 80 journalists around the United States.

-Bennet as editor attracted attention in April 2008 when the magazine featured a cover story on Britney Spears, a change from The Atlantics tradition in higher culture.
+As an editor, Bennet attracted attention in April 2008 when the magazine featured a cover story on Britney Spears, a change from The Atlantics tradition in higher culture.
 The issue did poorly in newsstand sales.

 During his tenure, The Atlantic dramatically increased web traffic, and in 2010, the magazine had its first profitable year in a decade.